-In the original Transformer model, which is designed for natural language processing, positional encodings are added to the input embeddings to give the model information about the position of each word in a sentence.
+In the original model, which was designed for natural language processing, positional encodings are added to the input embeddings to give the model information about the position of each word in a sentence.
 This concept is crucial for time series analysis as well, where the order of data points significantly impacts their meaning.
 For time series, positional encodings can be adapted to represent the sequential nature of the data more accurately, ensuring the model recognizes the temporal order of observations.
 This involves encoding not just the position within a sequence but also the actual time intervals between observations, which can be particularly important in irregularly sampled time series.
-Adjustments to the Transformer architecture, such as customizing the input and output layers or integrating domain-specific features, can help the model better interpret and predict these continuous values.
-By introducing mechanisms such as cyclic positional encodings into the model, a Transformer can recognize and predict these cyclic patterns more effectively.
-Researchers have introduced various modifications in the Transformer architecture, as shown in Figure 5, which enumerates application areas and domain specific architectures.
+Adjustments to the architecture, such as customizing the input and output layers or integrating domain-specific features, can help the model better interpret and predict these continuous values.
+By introducing mechanisms such as cyclic positional encodings into the model, a transformer can recognize and predict these cyclic patterns more effectively.
+Researchers have introduced various modifications to the architecture, as shown in Figure 5.
+In this figure, we enumerate application areas and domain specific architectures that have been successful for these applications.